kerajel/PdfToHtmlNet/README.md

 # PdfToHtmlNet
-A free opensource library for converting .pdf into .html in .NET
+A free opensource library for converting .PDF into .HTML in .NET

 Usage:
 ```